 7At the village of Tarbet the road splits.
-Straight ahead is the A81 to Arrochar and Invararay.
+Straight ahead is the A81 to Arrochar and Inveraray.
 We stayed on the A82 by turning right towards Ardlui and Crianlarich.

-Although still double track this road has quite a lot of bends in it until we reached Inveruglas Visitor Center and its large car park on the right hand side of the road.
-Immediately before arriving at this point its worth a look out on the left hand side of the road for the four giant pipes carrying the water from Loch Sloy on the other side of the hill (Ben Vorlich) to the turbine power station beside the main road.
+Although still double track this road has quite a lot of bends in it until we reached Inveruglas Visitor Centre and its large car park on the right-hand side of the road.
+Immediately before arriving at this point it is worth a look out on the left-hand side of the road for the four giant pipes carrying the water from Loch Sloy on the other side of the hill (Ben Vorlich) to the turbine power station beside the main road.
 (For a great walk to Loch Sloy from Arrochar see our previous blog with pictures from August 2017

 Further along the road we came to Ardlui, the last village before the head of the loch.
 It has a railway station, a hotel and a marina as well as a handful of houses.